 At present, Hurley requires universal masking for anyone entering the building, which means you will need to wear a basic procedure mask when you are on the premises, except in instances when you are in your own private office or when you are eating.
 (When you are eating, please keep 6 feet between you and any others - and be sure to wipe down your eating area and chair, etc., before and after your meal.)

 During the coronavirus pandemic - and in other instances of potential or actual infectious disease outbreaks, Academic Affairs at Hurley Medical Center follows the hospital's infection control policies and guidelines, which are based on the U.S. Centers for Disease Control and Prevention (CDC), Occupational Safety and Health Administration (OSHA), and other guidelines, and may change as the situation develops.

 The CDC illustration at left reveals "ultrastructural morphology exhibited by coronaviruses."
 The spikes on the outer surface provide a corona or crown-like look when viewed with an electron microscope.
 This coronavirus is new and has caused an outbreak of respiratory illness, first identified in Wuhan, China, in fall 2019.
 The illness caused by the virus is called COVID-19 (coronavirus disease 2019).
 [Image is free to use, per the CDC.]

 Our nursing school opened in January 1909.
 The last class to graduate from the Hurley School of Nursing was the Class of December 1995, but alumni can still receive information about their education at Hurley's School of Nursing, such as:

 Select the link below to find alumni information.

-Just because we no longer operate our own nursing school doesn't mean that we don't still love training nursing students.
+Even though we no longer operate our own nursing school, we still love training nursing students.
 We work with area nursing schools to provide top-notch training and rich educational rotations to students.
 If you're a current nursing student with a question, contact Hurley Academic Affairs to find your answers.

 Did you know?